 ONLINE DISPLAY / MOBILE, WEB, AND BEYOND

 We’re committed to bringing the ease and power of Twitter to everyone.
-To ensure every Tweet is displayed optimally, we strongly encourage using Embedded Tweets, Embedded Timelines, and/or Twitter Kit within Fabric.
-When using these products to publish Twitter content within your web or mobile outlets, Tweets and timelines are automatically rendered correctly.
-If using our embeds is not possible, you must follow the requirements below when displaying Tweets and timelines online.
+To ensure every Tweet is displayed optimally, we strongly encourage using embedded Tweets, embedded timelines, and/or Twitter Kit within Fabric.
+When you use these products to publish Twitter content within your web or mobile outlets, Tweets and timelines are automatically rendered correctly.
+If it is not possible for you to use our embedding features, you must follow the requirements below when displaying Tweets and timelines online.

 - The Tweet author’s profile picture, @username, and full name must always be displayed and link to the user’s Twitter profile.

 - The Tweet author’s @username must always be displayed with the “@” symbol.